rudi-c/the-waterloo-blogger/README.md

 Feel free to tag/describe your blog.
 Using existing tags makes searching easier, though you can create new tags as you see fit.
 Try to keep the description under 100 characters.

+This text document is just version 1, created as an experiment.
+I am open to suggestions on how to format the information in this repo to make it more helpful for readers.
+[More ambitious plans and ideas can be found here](FUTURE.md).

 ## The list

 *alphabetical as much as possible*